alan-turing-institute/DTBase/docs/docs.md

 #### Sensors

-The Sensor data model is as follows.
+The sensor data model is as follows.
 Every _Sensor_ has a _SensorType_ which in turn specifies the variable(s) it can measure - these are known as _SensorMeasures_.
 Each _SensorMeasure_ specifies its datatype (float, int, string, or bool), and these are used to define the type of the corresponding _SensorXYZReadings_.
 A _Sensor_ may also have a _SensorLocation_, which specifies a _Location_ as defined above, and a time window (possibly open-ended) when the sensor was at that location.

 #### Models

-TODO: Write a summary of how storing model data works.
+_Model_ objects come associated with _ModelMeasures_, that are exactly analogous to _SensorMeasures_, i.e. they specify different quantities a model may output.
+The model outputs, which can again be floats, ints, strings, or booleans, are always associated with a _ModelRun_, which comes with a timestamp for when this run of the model happened.
+Each run is also associated with a _ModelScenario_, which is DTBase's way of keeping track of model parameters or other variations in how models can be run.

+For instance, a model might be a weather forecast model, and a scenario might be which location we are forecasting weather for and which parameters the weather simulation uses.
+Running the model once would result in a single _ModelRun_, which could be associated with values for multiple _ModelMeasures_, such as forecasted temperature and forecasted humidity.

 #### Users

-TODO: Write a summary of how user management works.
+Current user management is quite basic: Users can be created, deleted, and listed, and their passwords can be changed.
+Users are identified by an email address (there is no other notion of username), although currently we never actually send email to that address.

+Currently all users have the same rights, including the right to create and delete users.
+This is simply because we haven't had time to implement a separation between admin users and regular users yet.

 ### The Default User